epogrebnyak/lamr/vitepress/docs/variables.md

 ## Variable assignment

-> `x=1` is a perfect variable assignment.
+> `x=1` is an example of variable assignment.

-A variable get assigned a value with `=` operator.
+In Python a variable get assigned a value with a `=` operator.
-The expression to the right of the = operator is evaluated first, and the result is then assigned to the variable name on the left.
+The expression to the right of the `=` operator is evaluated first, and the result is then assigned to the variable name on the left.

 ```python
 r = 2.5